NatejSweet/jsServer/notes.md

 TO-DO:
-remove navNames from database
-update website to work withou this useless variable map still needs some work, removed markers are not deleted for some reason map doesnt reload after saving markers there is an issue with replacing the navItem(region) and not creating empty pages for it
+there is an issue with replacing the navItem(region) and not creating empty pages for it
     adding navOptions(hubs) to the new item also does not create anything other than enteries in navItems(need somethin in pages) there is also an issue with replacing a navOption(hub), the data for the old option does not dissapear right away